PeerW/PeerW/README.md

 - 🔭 I’m currently working on [Data Science Project - Predicting stocks using SoMe](https://github.com/DataScienceProjectUni/PredictStockusingRedditandTwitter) and CNN applications.

-- 🌱 I’m currently learning about Neural Networks, NLP, and Customer Analytics
+- 🌱 I’m currently learning about reinforcement learning and optimization algorithms

 - ❓ Open for any projects and cooperations